Bencabe/digital_cv/README.md

 - Developed a RESTful Web App with Flask to predict the availability of bikes and Dublin Bike stations.
 - Used a Decision Tree Machine Learning Model to predict bike availability based on historic data and weather information
-- Visualized the historical trend using the javasxript library Chart.js.
+- Visualised bike avilability using the javascript library Chart.js.
 <br><br>